Skip to Content

 You can check the cable car prices and timetable here.

 • Another option is to hike up to Le Moleson Gruyeres from Plan Francey and then do the same ridge hike to Teysachaux as mentioned above.
-You can also do try Via Ferrata up this route, which is basically climbing up ladders and steel hand-holds bars.
+You can also try Via Ferrata up this route, which is basically climbing up ladders and steel hand-holds bars.
 You will need proper gear for this activity though.

 • The third option is what we ended up doing, sort of by mistake.
 We hiked up a route from in-between Le Moleson and Teysachaux and then visited both summits.
 I have detailed our route and adventure on the map below.

-Below I’ve added the GPX map recorded from my Garmin Watch and uploaded to Strava.
+Below I’ve added the GPX map recorded from my Garmin Watch and uploaded it to Strava.
 I recorded the descent from Teysachaux on a different activity but we went down the same route we came up so you have the full route there.
-As you can see we came up from the parking lot and turned left to go to Moleson.
-We then went back past our intersection and visited Teysachaux.
-We then came down from Teysachaux and descended back to the parking lot.

 Le Moleson to Teysachaux GPX Map: Download Here